possible mirror studio

 the Butler mirror

-This commissioned mirror was designed and made for a specific spot in a South London flat.
-The location is a wall of the landing on the entry hall staircase.
-The mirror is positioned opposite a framed abstract painting, an oil on panel by Richard Butler (1921 - 2005).
+This commissioned mirror was designed and made for a specific placement in a South London flat - a wall on the landing of the entry hall staircase.
+The mirror is positioned opposite a framed abstract painting, an oil on panel, by Richard Butler (1921 - 2005).
 The mirror is named after the artist.

 In this case we made a tray type frame in solid beech wood.
-The 4mm mirrored glass panel has polished edges and appears to float within the pink coloured interior.
-This design also incorporates other unique details.
-The corners of the beech frame have two contrasting walnut plugs set on a diagonal.
+The polished edge, 4mm mirrored glass panel, appears to float within the pink coloured interior.
+This design also incorporates other unique details - the corners of the beech frame have two contrasting walnut plugs set on a diagonal.
 This detail echos the screws on the corners of the painting's original frame, which was hand made by the artist.
 As our client used paint from Farrow & Ball in the hallway, we both decided to use colours from their range for the facing strips on the frame.

-They are Card Room Green, Lichen, Vert de Terre and Mizzle.
-A fifth colour was used for the interior surround of the tray frame, a lovely dusty pink - Cinder Rose.
-Slide six shows the colour sample strips presented to our client at the location.
+a lovely dusty pink - Cinder Rose.
+Slide number six shows the colour sample strips presented to our client at the location.

 This unique mirror is signed and dated on the reverse.
 Size: 1350 x 550 x 32mm.
 Weight: 10kg.